Nairan12/Indian-Startup-Analysis/README.md

 ![2](https://github.com/user-attachments/assets/a1a17f88-ce00-404f-93b8-d97bf3764ea8)

-This dashboard presents a detailed analysis of the Indian startup ecosystem, focusing on the geographical distribution, industry segmentation, and workforce size across various startups.

 ## KPIs Tracked:
 City-Wise Insights: Count of startups, average funding amount, and company distribution by city.
 Industry Breakdown: Distribution of startups across diverse industries.